MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/security-check-with-attempts/ios/index.md

 Optionally you can also choose to do something before the framework closes the challenge handler flow, by implementing `WLChallengeHandler`'s `handleSuccess(success: [NSObject : AnyObject]!)`.
 Here again, the content and structure of the `success` Dictionary depends on what the `SecurityCheck` sends.

-In the `PinCodeAttempts` sample application, the success does not contain any additional data and so `handleSuccess` is not implemented.
+In the `PinCodeAttemptsSwift` sample application, the success does not contain any additional data and so `handleSuccess` is not implemented.

 ## Registering the challenge handler